codemercs-com/node-cm-lw14udr/README.md

 ### Permissions
-You have grand permissions for using the USB interface for the LED-Warrior14U-DR.
+You have to grant permissions for using the USB interface for the LED-Warrior14U-DR.
 Copy the 99-iowarrior.rules file into '/etc/udev/rules.d' or '/lib/udev/rules.d/' and
 reload the rules by using 'udevadm control --reload-rules && udevadm trigger' or replug the LED-Warrior14U-DR.